CEIAG (Careers)

 8. Personal guidance

-The careers programme is designed to meet the needs of all students.
-It is differentiated and personalised to ensure progression through activities that are appropriate to pupils’ stages of career learning, planning and development.
+Our programme is designed to meet the needs of every student.
+It is differentiated and personalised so that each pupil progresses through activities appropriate to their stage of career learning, planning and development.
+We aim to:

-1. Supporting them to achieve their full potential and raise aspirations
+• Support pupils to achieve their full potential and raise their aspirations

-2. Enabling them to plan and manage their own futures by developing decision making skills with regard to interests, subjects and jobs
+• Enable them to plan and manage their own futures by developing decision-making skills around interests, subjects and careers

-3. Providing them with comprehensive information on all options available to them
+• Provide comprehensive information on all pathways and options available

-6. Providing them with opportunities to develop an awareness of the “World of Work” through regular and meaningful encounters with employers
+• Develop pupils' awareness of the world of work through regular, meaningful encounters with employers

-7. We endeavour to ensure, through a balanced and broad curriculum that pupils are ready for the next stage of education, employment or training
+• Ensure that, through a broad and balanced curriculum, every pupil is ready for the next stage of education, employment or training

 Greenbank School, Greenbank Ln, Hartford, Northwich CW8 1LD